NethermindEth/general-agents-module/README.md

 This approach detects events emitted.
 You need to provide the signature of the event you want to detect.
 You can also provide other arguments for specifying extra filters as "who did emit the event" or manually adding an specific filtering function.
 #### How to use it
 ```
-import { provideEventCheckerHandler } from "general-agent-module";
+import { provideEventCheckerHandler } from "@nethermindeth/general-agent-module";

 const agent = await provideEventCheckerHandler(findingGenerator, eventSignature, address?, filter?);
 ```

 #### Arguments

 - `findingGenerator`: The purpose of this argument was explained in "General Types" section.
-The function provide as argument will receive a `metadataVault` with the keys:
+The function provided as argument will receive a `metadataVault` with the keys:
   - `topics`: An array containing the event's topics.
   - `data`: The event's data
   - `address`: The address emitting the event.